-The Project Site is located within a 203-acre parcel, of which, approximately 0.44 acres will be disturbed by the Project.
-The existing groundcover of the Project Site is composed primarily of grass/meadow area, gravel, and vegetation of varying density.
-The site topography is relatively flat to moderately steep, generally sloping to the east towards the Hudson River.
+The Project Site is located within a 688.77-acre parcel, of which, approximately 0.79 acres will be disturbed by the Project.
+The existing groundcover of the Project Site is composed primarily of gravel and dirt with surrounding forested area.
+The site topography is relatively flat generally sloping to the east towards the Hudson River.

-Notable features in the vicinity of this segment of the Project include an open quarry to the north, and the Stony Point Battlefield State Historic Site to the southeast.
-The HDD corridor will pass underneath a railroad that runs parallel to the Hudson River before making its in-river exit.
+The Project Site is not located adjacent to notable buildings or features aside from the cement company, which is located south of the HDD bore pit.
 It is not expected that the HDD will have significant impacts to any of the surrounding features.
-The Certificate Holder will utilize the pre-established Best Management Practices (BMPs) to mitigate risks to surrounding natural resources, nearby infrastructure (including the railroad line) and existing site features.
+The Certificate Holder will utilize the preestablished Best Management Practices (BMPs) to mitigate risks to surrounding natural resources, nearby infrastructure (including the railroad line) and existing site features.

-The HDD exit in the Hudson River will be located approximately 450 feet from the western riverbank, in an area with water depths of approximately 24 feet.
+The HDD exit in the Hudson River will be located approximately 500 feet from the western riverbank, in an area with water depths of approximately 35 feet.